Contemporary Philosophical Perspectives on the Cosmological Constant: Typicality assumptions

 The weak anthropic principle, when used legitimately, is meant to bring attention to a selection effect: the allowed values of $\Lambda$ or other fundamental constants are constrained by the nature of how they are observed.
-If we expect typicality with respect to some theoretical background without taking selection effects into consideration, we can be misled.
+Historically Carter (and before him, Dicke) were both inspired to consider anthropic selection effects due to various apparent coincidences in the values of large numbers constructed from fundamental physical constants.
+If we expect typicality with respect to some theoretical background without taking selection effects into consideration, we can be misled into thinking that such coincidences demand further explanation.
 In cosmology, weak anthropic arguments can remind us to reconsider the appropriate class of phenomena of which our observations of the universe can be expected to be typical.
 However, the weak anthropic principle does not \textit{explain} the nature of the laws or principles that lead to constants taking the allowed range of values.
 Before discussing anthropic arguments applied to dark energy and $\Lambda$, we discuss unjustified uses of anthropic arguments next.